Low-rank Orthogonalization for Large-scale Matrix Optimization with Applications to Foundation Model Training: Matrix Optimization with Low-Rank Orthogonalization

 Figure~\ref{fig:var-level} presents a comparison of the average trace of the covariance matrices across all competing methods for matrix sign estimation.
-From this figure, we observe that compared to applying the Newton-Schulz iterations to the full matrix, our low-rank orthogonalization method yields matrix sign estimates that are significantly less sensitive to noise.
-This is because singular vectors associated with small singular values are more sensitive to noise than those corresponding to large singular values.
-As a result, our low-rank method provides a more stable and robust estimate of the matrix sign function, particularly for nearly low-rank matrices.
+From this figure, we observe that, compared to applying the Newton-Schulz iterations to the full matrix, our low-rank orthogonalization method yields matrix sign estimates that are significantly less sensitive to noise.
+This is because singular vectors associated with small singular values are more sensitive to noise than others, so removing them improves the robustness of the matrix sign computation.
+As a result, our low-rank method provides more stable and robust estimates of the matrix sign function, particularly for nearly low-rank matrices.

-\subsection{Low-rank matrix-signed gradient descent}
+\subsection{Low-Rank Matrix-Signed Gradient Descent}

-In this subsection, we propose low-rank matrix-signed gradient descent methods, including a fixed-rank variant and a safeguarded variant with adaptive ranks.
+In this subsection, we propose low-rank MSGD methods, including a fixed-rank variant and a safeguarded variant with adaptive ranks.
 Both variants use low-rank orthogonalization as a subroutine.

 At each iteration $k\ge0$, the fixed-rank variant invokes Algorithm~\ref{alg:r-msgn-1} to compute $M^k_O=\mathrm{msgn}(M_Q^k)$, where $M_Q^k$ is a low-rank approximation of $\nabla f(X^k)$.
-Then, the next iterate $X^{k+1}$ is obtained by performing a line search update from $X^k$ along the matrix-signed direction $-M^k_O$ with a suitable step size.
+Then, the next iterate $X^{k+1}$ is obtained by performing a line search update from $X^k$ along the matrix-signed direction $-M^k_O$.
 Details of this method are presented in Algorithm \ref{alg:dq-f}.

 The following theorem provides a convergence guarantee for Algorithm \ref{alg:dq-f}, whose proof is deferred to Section \ref{subsec:pf-dmuon}.